Duke Yansheng: Republic of China (1912–1949)

+Taiwan (1949–present)

-After the victory of the Communists in the Chinese Civil War, Kung Te-cheng evacuated with the Nationalist government to Taiwan where the current Ceremonial Official to Confucius is based.
+After the victory of the Communists in the Chinese Civil War, Kung Te-cheng evacuated with the Republic of China government to Taiwan where the current Ceremonial Official to Confucius is based.
 Until 2008, the office of "Ceremonial Official to Confucius" had the same ranking and remuneration as that of a cabinet minister in the government of the Republic of China in Taiwan.
-On the other hand, Yan Shiyung (顏世鏞, the last Ceremonial Official to Yan Hui, 1903–1975) and Kung Xiangkai (孔祥楷, the last Dacheng Zhisheng Xianshi Nanzong Fengsi Guan, 1938-) did not move to Taiwan, so their title was abolished after the establishment of People's Republic of China.
+On the other hand, Yan Shiyung (顏世鏞, the last Ceremonial Official to Yan Hui, 1903–1975) and Kung Xiangkai (孔祥楷, the last Dacheng Zhisheng Xianshi Nanzong Fengsi Guan, 1938–2021) did not move to Taiwan, so their title was abolished after the establishment of People's Republic of China.

 In 1998, the Taiwanese government demolished the office building of the ceremonial official but retained the appointment.
 The hostel of National Chung Hsing University along Guoguang Road in South District, Taichung is situated at the former location of the office building.

 In 2008, with approval from the Kong family, Taiwan's Ministry of the Interior converted the ceremonial official appointment into an unpaid one.
 The office is currently held by Kung Tsui-chang (Kong Chuichang), a 79th-generation descendant of Confucius who was appointed in September 2009 after the death of his grandfather, Kung Te-cheng.
 The Ministry of Interior also declared that female descendants of Confucius are eligible for future appointment.

 The southern branch still remained in Quzhou where they lived to this day, and the title of Confucius's descendants in Quzhou alone number 30,000.
 The leader of the southern branch is 孔祥楷 (Kong Xiangkai), a 75th-generation descendant of Confucius.
 He is the Southern Confucius Ancestral Temple's management committee director in Quzhou.